Jeep Wrangler Sputtering On Acceleration (SOLVED)

 Spark Plugs

 A few years back I owned a little ¼ ton Ford pickup.
 The vehicle suddenly developed a sputtering.
 After lots of head-scratching and troubleshooting, it turned out to be a crack in the porcelain of one spark plug.
 That’s when I remembered, a couple of months prior when I serviced the vehicle, I accidentally dropped one of the sparked plugs.
-It resulted in a hairline crack which I didn’t notice.
+It resulted in a hairline crack which I didn’t notice at the time.

-So obviously a badly worn or burnt spark plug will result in loss of spark on a cylinder resulting in a spluttering on acceleration.
-Also, a cracked sparkplug will lose a lot of spark to the cylinder, resulting in spluttering under load.
+So obviously a damaged, badly worn, or burnt spark plug will result in loss of spark on a cylinder resulting in a spluttering on acceleration.

 Coil Rail